greenthegarden/homelab/README.md

 ### Compute Server Software

 The compute server is running [Proxmox Virtual Environment 8 hypervisor][compsoft] as the OS.
-This allows both virtual machines and LXC Linux Containers to be used to host the services and applications within the Homelab.
+Proxmox supports both Virtual Machines and LXC Linux Containers to be used to host the services and applications.

 Proxmox 8 was installed on top of Debian 12 as I was unable to boot the Compute Server directly into the Proxmox installer.